TDglitch/TDglitch/README.md

 ## 👤 About Me

-Cloud-focused technologist with **4+ years** of hands-on technical experience at Apple and structured, project-based training across **AWS, Linux, and infrastructure automation**.
+Cloud-focused technologist with structured, project-based training across **AWS, Linux, and infrastructure automation**.
 I build secure, scalable cloud systems — from multi-tier VPC architectures to serverless event-driven pipelines — with a strong commitment to **zero-trust security principles** and clean, auditable infrastructure.

 I'm drawn to privacy-first, sovereign infrastructure challenges and passionate about building systems that are reliable, observable, and built to last.